dot-asm/blst/README.md

 \some\where\build.bat
 ```

-If final application crashes with an "illegal instruction" exception [after copying to another system], pass <nobr>`-D__BLST_PORTABLE__`</nobr> on `build.sh` command line.
+If final application crashes with an "illegal instruction" exception [after copying to another system], pass <code class="nowrap">-D__BLST_PORTABLE__</code> on `build.sh` command line.
 If you don't use build.sh, complement the `CFLAGS` environment variable with the said command line option.
 If you compile a Go application, you will need to modify the `CGO_CFLAGS` variable instead.
-And if you compile a Rust application, you can pass <nobr>`--features portable`</nobr> to `cargo build`.
-Alternatively, if you compile on an older Intel system, but will execute application on a newer one, consider instead passing <nobr>`--features force-adx`</nobr> for better performance.
+And if you compile a Rust application, you can pass <code class="nowrap">--features portable</code> to `cargo build`.
+Alternatively, if you compile on an older Intel system, but will execute application on a newer one, consider instead passing <code class="nowrap">--features force-adx</code> for better performance.

 ## Language-specific notes